Trump says ‘final determination’ to be made on possible Iran deal

 On Thursday, White House sources told Al Jazeera that the US and Iran had reached a tentative agreement to extend the ceasefire by 60 days to allow for formal negotiations, but Trump has yet to sign off.

-On Friday, Iran’s foreign ministry spokesperson Esmaeil Baghaei said no agreement with the US has been finalised so far.
+On Friday, Iran’s foreign ministry spokesperson, Esmaeil Baghaei, told state media that no agreement with the US has been finalised so far.

-Speaking to Iranian state TV, he said Tehran was focused on ending the war, not negotiating over Iran’s nuclear programme.
-He added that management of the Strait of Hormuz would have to be decided by Iran and Oman.
+“We said goodbye to the language of ‘must’ 47 years ago.
+None of the Western parties, when speaking about the Islamic Republic of Iran, can use the language of ‘must’.
+We make decisions based on the interests and rights of the Iranian people.
+That’s one point,” he said in a reference to Trump’s post.

+“What the Americans refer to as a naval blockade was, from the beginning, an illegal action; it was both a violation of the ceasefire and a disruption of international freedom of navigation,” he said, adding that Tehran needed to see whether the US would follow through on their words.

 Earlier on Friday, Iranian negotiator Ghalibaf said that Tehran did not trust “guarantees and words, only actions are the criterion”.